An approach to the quantization of black-hole quasi-normal modes: Introduction

 In the above way of describing the dynamics and the modes emanating to infinity, quasi-normal modes are assumed to be purely classical and are not quantized.
 However, there have been indications that these carry some information about quantum gravity \cite{1999-KalyanaRama.Sathiapalan-MPLA,2000-Horowitz.Hubeny-PRD,1998-Hod-PRL,2003-Dreyer-PRL}.
 Firstly, QNM has been shown to be an useful tool in understanding AdS/CFT correspondence.
-In other words, it has been shown that there is a one-to-one mapping of the damping time scales (evaluated via simple QNM techniques) of black holes in Anti-de Sitter spacetimes and the thermalization time scales of the corresponding conformal field theory (which are, in general, difficult to compute) \cite{1999-KalyanaRama.Sathiapalan-MPLA,2000-Horowitz.Hubeny-PRD}.
-Secondly, using Bohr's correspondence principle ``the transition frequencies at high quantum numbers equate the classical oscillation frequencies'' it was realised that one could possibly identify the transition frequency between different black-hole mass with the black-hole quasi-normal mode frequencies \cite{1998-Hod-PRL,2003-Dreyer-PRL,Maggiore:2007nq}.
-This indeed has provided the correct black-hole entropy spectrum like other more rigorous semiclassical quantization approaches \cite{Skakala:2013lza}.
+In other words, it has been shown that there is an one-to-one mapping of the damping time scales (evaluated via simple QNM techniques) of black holes in Anti-de Sitter spacetimes and the thermalization time scales of the corresponding conformal field theory (which are, in general, difficult to compute) \cite{Mann55,1999-KalyanaRama.Sathiapalan-MPLA,2000-Horowitz.Hubeny-PRD}.
+Secondly, using Bohr's correspondence principle ``the transition frequencies at high quantum numbers equate the classical oscillation frequencies'' it was realised that one could possibly identify the transition frequency between different black hole mass with the black hole quasi-normal mode frequencies \cite{1998-Hod-PRL,2003-Dreyer-PRL,Maggiore:2007nq}.
+This indeed has provided the correct black hole entropy spectrum like other more rigorous semiclassical quantization approaches \cite{Skakala:2013lza}.

 It is important to note that although the quasi-normal frequencies are derived using quantum mechanical techniques, however, by definition these are purely classical (see, for instance, \cite{2011-Konoplya.Zhidenko-RMP,Berti:2009kk}).
 The question which we address in this work is the following: If these modes are indeed quantum mechanical (which do not preserve the total probability at later times) can they yield directly the quasi-normal mode frequencies and whether the asymptotic frequencies match with the classical calculations?
-Also, can the quantization procedure provide the link between the quasi-normal frequencies and the black-hole entropy spectrum.
+Also, can the quantization procedure provide the link between the quasi-normal frequencies and the black hole entropy spectrum.